Disconnected Agreement in Networks Prone to Link Failures

-\item[\sf Agreement:] when a node~$p$ decides then its decision value is the same as these of the nodes that have already decided and to which $p$ is connected by a reliable path at the round of deciding. \end{description} If a message sent by a node executing a Consensus solution carries a constant number of node names and a constant number of input values then the size of such a message is $\cO(\log n)$, due to our assumptions about encoding names and input values.
-Messages of size $\cO(\log n)$ are called \emph{short}.
-If a message carries $\cO(n)$ node names and $\cO(n)$ initial input values then the size of such a message is $\cO(n \log n)$.
-Messages of size $\cO(n \log n)$ are called \emph{linear}.
+If a message sent by a node executing a disconnected agreement solution carries a constant number of node names and a constant number of input values then the size of such a message is $\cO(\log n)$ bits, due to our assumptions about encoding names and input values.
+Messages of $\cO(\log n)$ bits are called \emph{short}.
+If a message carries $\cO(n)$ node names and $\cO(n)$ input values then the size of such a message is $\cO(n \log n)$ bits.
+We call messages of $\cO(n \log n)$ bits \emph{linear}.

 \Paragraph{Stretch.}